Dylanjb96/Elite/readme.md

 - **Calendar**:
   - Users can view the calender and select the date for check-in and check-out.
   - AJAX is used to fetch, update, and manage booking data in real-time.

+- **Payment**:
+  - Users can select the payment method.
+They can use mock cards for Flutterwave or Stripe payments.
+  - For Flutterwave payment, use the card number: 4187427415564246, Expiry: 09/32 and CVV: 828.
+  - For Stripe payment, use the card number:  4242 4242 4242 4242, Expiry: 12/34 and CVV: Any 3 number.

 - **Bootstrap & Responsive Design**: Ensures a seamless and user-friendly experience across all devices, including desktops, tablets, and mobile phones, by automatically adjusting the layout to fit various screen sizes.